dotnet/docfx/docs/designs/tracing.md

 `CorrelationId` like `1.102.3.4` will be used to track the flow of the log.

+Technologies similar to [CallContext](http://www.cazzulino.com/callcontext-netstandard-netcore.html) will be leveraged to auto generate some properties of a log item, such as current `file`

 ## Receivers
 Tracing should support different kinds of receivers, such as files and console.